morepath/morepath/doc/organizing_your_project.rst

 server.
 It calls the ``main()`` function in the ``myproject.main`` module.
 Let's create this next.

+You now need to install this project.
+If you want to install this project for development purposes you can use ``python setup.py develop``, or ``pip install -e .`` from within a virtualenv.

 See also the `setuptools documentation`_.

 .. _`setuptools documentation`: https://pythonhosted.org/setuptools/